Introduction To Hyperhidrosis (Excess Sweating)

 It is important to exclude an underlying cause for hyperhidrosis prior to embarking on any treatment regime; the doctors at Youth Lab are trained in the assessment and treatment of this condition and will determine the need for further investigation on an individual basis.

 However primary hyperhidrosis for which there is no underlying medical cause affects a significant number of the population.
 It is a result of an overactive sympathetic nervous system.
 This condition is embarrassing, uncomfortable and socially limiting to those who are affected.
-Primary hyperhidrosis can be effectively treated in a number of ways with the injection of muscle relaxants being a safe, effective and non-surgical option.
+Primary hyperhidrosis can be effectively treated in a number of ways with the injection of muscle relaxants being a low risk, effective and non-surgical option.

 The use of muscle relaxing injections (which are the same as those used for anti-wrinkle injections), actually work to block the excretion of sweat from the sweat glands and hence relieve the distress of hyperhidrosis.